xcsp3team/pycsp3/README.md

 Important: it requires that Java version 8 (at least) is installed.
 Information about how piloting these embedded solvers can be found in [this document](https://github.com/xcsp3team/pycsp3/blob/master/optionsSolvers.pdf).

+By default, a file containing the XCSP3 instance is generated, unless you use the option:

+* ```-display```: displays the XCSP3 instance in the system standard output, instead of generating an XCSP3 file

 # Some Examples